Letter Types

 IELTS Letter Types based on Formality:

-You write a formal letter when you write to a person or someone in a company you do not personally know and the situation is business, professional, or official.
-You need to begin the letter by addressing ' Dear Sir or Madam' (since you don't even know if the person is a male or a female) and write the letter in a formal language.
+You write a formal letter when you write to a person or someone in an organization you do not personally know and the situation is business, professional, or official.
+You need to begin the letter by addressing ' Dear Sir or Madam' (since you don't even know if the person is a male or a female) and write the letter in formal expressions.
 You sign off the letter by saying "Yours faithfully", and then write your full name.

 Read Sample Answers of Formal Letters:

-Semi-formal letters are meant to address your acquaintances, whom you personally know but who are not your friends, for instance, your landlord, relatives, neighbours and family members.
+Semi-formal letters are meant to address your acquaintances, whom you personally know but who are not your friends or close relatives, for instance, your landlord, boss, neighbours and family members.
 The tone of the letter should be friendlier than a formal letter but not too casual like when you write to a friend.
 Start your letter as "Dear (Surname/second name of the person), and sign off writing your full name.

 Read Sample Answers of Semi-formal Letters:

-Informal letters are also known as personal letters as you write such a letter to a friend.
+Informal letters are also known as personal letters as you write such a letter to a friend or a very close relative like your cousin.
 The tone of the letter should be less formal and more casual.
-However, do not use curse words, slangs, or abbreviations that you use on an online chat room like wanna, gonna, LOL.
-You begin your letter using Dear (your friend's first name) and then sign off writing your last name only.
+However, do not use curse words, slang, or abbreviations that you use on an online chat room like wanna, gonna, LOL.
+You begin your letter using Dear (your friend's first name) and then sign off by writing your last name only.

 Read Sample Answers of Informal or Personal Letters: